chawins/llm-sp/README.md

 - **Jailbreak** is a method for bypassing safety filters, system instructions, or preferences.
 Sometimes asking the model directly (like prompt injection) does not work so more complex prompts (e.g., [jailbreakchat.com](https://www.jailbreakchat.com/)) are used to trick the model.
 - **Adversarial attacks** are just like jailbreaks but are solved using numerical optimization.
 - In terms of complexity, adversarial attacks > jailbreaks > prompt injection.

+---

+## TODO

+- [ ]  Find a cleaner distinction between adversarial and jailbreak attack/defense.
+- [ ]  Separate vision-language works into a new section or page.